 City XL Vertical Barrel

 Based on the white substrate based setup on this page we have also created a City XL version with added properties to integrate it into public spaces.
-It is much bigger, vandalism proof and meant to be set up and integrated into a larger city context in public spaces.
+It is much bigger, vandalism and flame proof and meant to be set up and integrated into a larger city context and public spaces.